 What are Jerusalem artichokes?

-Don’t worry, you are not the first and last person to question whether jerusalem artichokes are actually from Jerusalem.
-The answer is no, they are not.
 In fact, they originated in North America, long before the arrival of the European colonies.
-It is most likely that Pocahontas used to eat this vegetable.
-But let’s not get ahead of ourselves here.
-Jerusalem artichokes only made their way into the European market after the colonization of the east coast of North America.
+It’s most likely that Pocahontas used to eat this vegetable.
+Jerusalem artichokes only made their way into the European market after the colonisation of the east coast of North America.

 Where can I get Jerusalem artichokes?